terminal-fi/savingscelo/README.md

 * Owner can also authorize a standard vote signer.
 This functionality exists mainly as an emergency hatch, in case there is some backwards-incompatible change in core Celo contracts that breaks regular proxy voting.
 * Owner does not have any privileges to transfer out any of the CELO locked in the contract.
-However, a malicious owner could potentially block withdrawals through complex steps of continuously creating new governance proposals and voting for those proposals using CELO locked in the contract.
-Constant voting on these Governance proposals would essentially block withdrawals.
+However, a malicious owner could potentially block withdrawals through complex steps of continuously creating new governance proposals and upvoting those proposals using CELO locked in the contract.
+Constant upvoting on these Governance proposals would essentially block withdrawals.
 * Final step for finalizing the SavingsCELO project is to transfer its ownership to GovernanceProxy (i.e. regular Celo governance).